 Hönö island can be reached from the centre of Gothenburg by boat from the Stenpiren pier.

-The Christmas Markets in Hönö are due to be held on 30 November 30, 1 December and every Saturday until 21 December 21 2020.
+The Christmas Markets in Hönö are due to be held on 27 to 28th November 2021.

 If you want to experience something truly unique, enjoy the Christmas markets inside some of Sweden’s famed castles!